EternityForest/KaithemAutomation/README.md

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 =============

+### 0.65.55
+- Tag history DB file now includes the name of the node that wrote it.
+- Semi breaking change, not really, the log directory is now compartmented by which hostname-user actually wrote the logs, in case the vardir is synced between machines.
+- File manager now includes a youtube-dl frontend, for legal purposes only.
+- Ability to ship device drivers inside a module, with proper dependency resolution on boot.
+- Include pure python fallback for messagepack
+- New BinaryTag tagpoint type
+- Fix error when re-saving event with exposed tag
+- Zigbee2MQTT is now supported.
+Add the Zigbee daemon as a device type and most supported devices should show up as tag points.
+- DrayerDB is now supported.
+Kaithem is now the preferred way to manage DrayerDB servers.

 ### 0.65.54
 - More nuisance errors removed
 - Assume that YeeLight bulbs have a good connection until proven otherwise, to avoid alarms.
 In the future the whole YeeLight module should be refactored.